 Definitely not.

-The fact that this sloped back type is at risk doesn’t mean that the old-style German Shepherd is not, but the risk is just smaller.
+The fact that this sloped back type is at risk doesn’t mean that the old-style German Shepherd is not, but risk reduction is essential.

 Does that mean you should take on the risk of an unnatural gait just because you like the look?

-Well, if you want to maximise your dog’s chances for a healthy and long life, then no.
+Well, if you want to maximize your dog’s chances for a healthy and long life, then no.

 This is especially problematic since German Shepherds mixes are widely spread to give them the (seemingly) best of both worlds.